El filibusterismo: Plot

 However, Basilio reports to Simoun that María Clara died just that afternoon, after suffering the travails of monastic life under Salví, who always lusted after her.
 Simoun, driven by grief, aborts the attack and becomes crestfallen throughout the night.
 It will be reported later on that he suffered an "accident" that night, leaving him confined to his bed.

 The following day, posters threatening violence to the leaders of the university and the government are found at the university doors.
-A reform-oriented student group to which Basilio belonged is named the primary suspects; the members are arrested, including Basilio, despite his absence from the group's mock celebration.
+A reform-oriented student group to which Basilio belonged is named the primary suspects; the members are arrested, including Basilio, despite his absence from the group's mock dinner the night before.
 They are eventually freed through the intercession of relatives, except for Basilio who is an orphan and has no means to pay for his freedom.
-During his imprisonment, he learns that Capitán Tiago has died, leaving him with nothing; it is revealed that Tiago's will was actually forged by his spiritual advisor Padre Írene, who also supplies him with opium; his childhood sweetheart Juli has committed suicide to avoid getting raped by parish priest Camorra when she tried asking for help on Basilio's behalf; and that he has missed his graduation and will be required to study for another year, but now with no funds to go by.
+During his imprisonment, he learns that Capitán Tiago has died, leaving him with nothing; it is revealed that Tiago's will was actually forged by his spiritual advisor Padre Írene, who also supplied him with opium; his childhood sweetheart Juli has committed suicide to avoid getting raped by parish priest Camorra when she tried asking for help on Basilio's behalf; and that he has missed his graduation and will be required to study for another year, but now with no funds to go by.
 Released through the intercession of Simoun, a darkened, disillusioned Basilio joins Simoun's cause wholeheartedly.

 Simoun, meanwhile, has been organizing a new revolution, and he reveals his plans to a now committed Basilio.
 The wedding of Juanito Peláez and Paulita Gómez will be used to coordinate the attack upon the city.
 As the Peláez and Gómez families are prominent members of the Manila elite, leaders of the church and civil government are invited to the reception.
 The Captain-General, who declined to extend his tenure despite Simoun's urging, is leaving in two days and is the guest of honor.

 Simoun will personally deliver a pomegranate-shaped crystal lamp as a wedding gift.
 The lamp is to be placed on a plinth at the reception venue and will be bright enough to illuminate the entire hall, which was also walled with mirrors.
 After some time the light will flicker as if to go out.
 When someone attempts to raise the wick, a mechanism hidden within the lamp containing fulminated mercury will detonate, igniting the lamp which is actually filled with nitroglycerin, killing everyone in an enormous blast.